Mopzilla/SkinCalcPlus/.github/README.md

 SkinCalcPlus (or SC+ for short) is a browser extension that enhances the Skin.Club experience by adding useful features such as case statistics, giveaway odds, live battle tracking, and more.

 Whether you're looking to analyze case risks, track battle results in real time, or optimize your spending, SkinCalcPlus provides powerful tools to improve your experience.

+Have any questions, ideas, or want to discuss SC+ in general?
+[Head over to the discussions page and start a discussion!](https://github.com/Mopzilla/SkinCalcPlus/discussions)
 ## Table of Contents
 - [Overview](#overview)
 - [Disclaimer](#disclaimer)